HristoZA/laravel-vue-intro/readme.md

+Modified the API to work with a basic Vue frontend.
+Based on this tutorial https://www.youtube.com/watch?v=2NOsjTT1b_k&t=769s

 # Larticles API

 > Laravel 5.5 API that uses the API resources.
 This is an API for an article CRUD app